Changing or ending an EPA

 If you choose to remove an attorney or cancel your EPA

 You must notify the attorney of your decision so that your decision becomes "active".
-If you do not give them notice, they can continue to act and their decisions will be valid.
+If you do not give them notice, they can continue to act, and their decisions will be valid.

 When an EPA ends

-An EPA continues until:
+An EPA ends if:

 Help from the Family Court